A developer that deals with the following list of pain points.

 Most of these areas have experts who have identified the problems in each space and solutions, along with tradeoffs.

-experts have open-sourced their solutions and have begun consolidating around an Open Application Model, which is what I'm going to refer to in this article as a durable application.
+Most commonly, these experts have open-sourced their solutions and have begun consolidating around an Open Application Model, which is what I'm going to refer to in this article as a durable application.

 The open application model enables developers to benefit from complex tooling without knowing the internals of the tooling.

 Developers are often able to learn new tools quickly because of the nature of the work.
 When a developer gets a specification, the next step is to compile complex requirements.

 Today that might look like React or Vue on the frontend.
 Python on the backend.
 Kafka for publish subscribe messaging.
 REST for service communication.
 Data Orchestration tools for distributed data processing.
 Kubernetes for cluster management.

 We have to some extent, 90% consensus on how to build.
 There are clear winners in enough tooling space where novice developers can be highly productive without understanding how Kafka, Kubernetes, React, Vue, and Python internals work.

 Knowing how the internals work is highly beneficial and helps with modeling solutions, but it is no longer critical because of the software solutions' communities.
 The Open Source Initiative is the common thread to all these solutions that have dominated the application developer space.

 Open Source projects promote a healthy bit of collaboration.
 The communities handle, to some degree, bugs, updates, and innovation.
 On top of that, some open source projects often have an Enterprise Tier/Version of support that is a 24/7 priority, provides SLA agreements, and compliance with GDPR, HIPAA, SOC I & II.